symfony/symfony-docs/form/unit_testing.rst

             // This check ensures there are no transformation failures
             $this->assertTrue($form->isSynchronized());

-            // check that $formData was modified as expected when the form was submitted
+            // check that $model was modified as expected when the form was submitted
             $this->assertEquals($expected, $model);
         }